Atari 2600 homebrew: Games

 Most hobbyist-developed Atari 2600 games were created for the technical challenge, not as exercises in game design, and are unlicensed clones of arcade and computer games that were popular during the 1980s.
 Lady Bug, released by John W. Champeau in 2006, is an implementation of the 1981 Universal arcade game.
 Juno First, released by Chris Walton in 2009, borrows the name and design of the 1983 Konami arcade game; and Thrust, released by Thomas Jentzsch in 2000, is a clone of the BBC Micro game of the same name.
 Other programmers have implemented Sea Wolf (as Seawolf), Tetris (as Edtris 2600), and Caverns of Mars (as Conquest of Mars).
 The 2600 version of Star Castle was undertaken because it had previously been said that "a decent version couldn’t be done."

 Several releases have expanded upon earlier games.
 Warring Worms, by Billy Eno (2002), takes the core design of Surround and adds new gameplay modes, such as the ability to fire shots at the opponent.
-Medieval Mayhem by, Darrell Spice Jr., is a version of the 1980 arcade game Warlords which includes elements omitted from Atari's official port.
+Medieval Mayhem (2006) by, Darrell Spice Jr., is a version of the 1980 arcade game Warlords which includes elements omitted from Atari's official port.

-While the majority of the hobbyist development community uses designs from existing games, there are also original titles.
+There are also some original designs.
 In SCSIcide, released by Joe Grand in 2001, the player acts as a hard drive read head picking up color-coded data bits as they fly past.
 Oystron, released by Piero Cavina in 1997, is an action game in which "space oysters" are opened and pearls collected to earn ammunition.
 Duck Attack! allows the player to battle giant, fire-breathing ducks in a quest to save the world from a mad scientist.

+In 2005, SCSIcide, Oystron, Warring Worms, Skeleton+, and Marble Craze were listed as the "Best 2600 Homebrew Games" in the book Gaming Hacks: 100 Industrial-Strength Tips & Tools by Simon Carless.